syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 {% endhighlight %}
 {% endtabs %}

-In the below example, row data is refreshed along with its row height when the `refreshRow` is called in the `onPressed` callback of the `TextButton`.
+In the following example, the row data is refreshed along with its row height when the `refreshRow` is called in the `onPressed` callback of the `TextButton.`

 {% tabs %}
 {% highlight Dart %}